Skip to content

 It is important to note that anyone can get mpox, and it is a public health concern for all of us.
 When we discuss mpox, it is important that nurses and other clinicians keep our messages accurate and fact-based, and use language that does not marginalize or stigmatize those populations most affected.

-To learn more information about mpox, visit the CDC Mpox webpage, and FAQS, and the World Health Organization Mpox webpage.
+To learn more information about mpox, visit the CDC Mpox webpage, and the World Health Organization Mpox webpage.

 To find data on the current Mpox Case Count, visit the CDC 2022 U.S. Map & Case Count, and the CDC 2022 Mpox Outbreak Global Map.